| Licensed Tour Operator

 A Samburu woman ranger playing with an Elephant at Reteti

 Reteti was established in 2016 to help these young orphaned elephants – a representation of the local Samburu communities standing up united for wildlife, in recognition of their cultural and economic value.
+This groundbreaking initiative showcases how local engagement is paramount to the success of wildlife conservation efforts across Kenya, creating a sense of ownership and shared responsibility.

 The Reteti Elephant Sanctuary is a unique project bringing communities together through a shared respect and concern for wildlife.
 It lies within a 975,000-acre swath of thorny scrubland in Namunyak Wildlife Conservation Trust – part of the ancestral homeland of the Samburu people.
 Namunyak is supported and advised by the Northern Rangelands Trust, a local organization that works with 33 community conservancies to boost security, sustainable development, and wildlife conservation.